Understanding The Problem

 WARNING: This is a simulated graphic.

-The same sets that have killed dogs for decades are still legal to use in MN.
+The same sets that have killed dogs since the 1970's are still legal to use in MN and are still killing dogs.

 Zip Tie Quiz